JMartLMU/Quest-Board-Tracker/README.md

-# A Blog Starter App

-This is a trivial blog app, started with Vite.

-It works entirely within memory, so reloads blow everything away except for the first two mock articles.

-This repo is designed for you to fork and extend with (1) better CSS and (2) a real back end, with authentication and a database.
+# A Quest Board for my Dungeons and Dragons group

+This is a web app diplaying all the current quests the party that I dm for has taken on.

+It is built in Vite and currently allows the abiltity to read for all users and write for certain users.